Testimonio

 Then saith he to the disciple, Behold thy mother!
 And from that hour that disciple took her unto his own home.

-Jesus was resurrected on the third day after his crucifixion at Calvary.
+Jesus was resurrected on the third day after His crucifixion at Calvary.
 In John 20:18-19 KJV:

 Mary Magdalene came and told the disciples that she had seen the Lord, and that he had spoken these things unto her.